-Black Lives Matter rallies start in Australia amid court ban
+Black Lives Matter protests mostly peaceful in Australia

 “This is a unique and extraordinary event.
 There is a sentiment that suggests people should have a right to protest on significant matters,” Stevens said.

 In Brisbane, the Queensland state capital, organizers said about 30,000 people gathered, forcing police to close down two major streets.
-The rally appeared orderly, though, as police handed out masks to protesters and other officials provided hand sanitizers.
+The rally appeared orderly as police handed out masks to protesters and other officials provided hand sanitizers.

 A Maori group did a traditional haka, or war dance, during the Brisbane protest.
+The large crowd later marched to a local police precinct, some chanting “They say justice, we say murder.”

 On Friday, 2,000 demonstrators gathered in the national capital Canberra to remind Australians that the racial inequality underscored by Floyd’s death was not unique to the United States.